Preparing to Teach

 - How will you help them learn it?

 The question of “what will you teach?” is not the point of the process, because the focus of the course is on what and how the students are learning to do – not what you are teaching.
-Backwards design makes designing your courses easier, in fact, because the outcomes will already be there to inform your decisions on both content and delivery methods.
+Backward design makes designing your courses easier, in fact, because the outcomes will already be there to inform your decisions on both content and delivery methods.

 “ADDIE” is one of the most commonly used instructional design theories which is in-depth and in which each step provides an outcome that informs the next step.
 ADDIE provides an ongoing opportunity to assess and revise your teaching across course offerings.

 Always start with your course’s student learning objectives.
 Then, drill down and develop objectives for each module or topic.
-When it’s time to decide how you will you help your students learn the material, you can refer to the Learning Activities or Resources sections.
+When it’s time to decide how you will help your students learn the material, you can refer to the Learning Activities or Resources sections.

 Writing Good Objectives